mizech/coursera-web-apps/README.md

 The final project of the Coursera-course [Web Applications for Everybody](https://www.coursera.org/specializations/web-applications?) by Charles Severance.

 A web-application for to create and manage online-resumes.
+Front-End done with jQuery and Bootstrap.
+Back-End based upon PHP and MySQL.

 ![screenshot](./screenshot.png)